-The assessments related to competency/outcome identification and validation should be connected to those domains of CYC practice identified by the program.
+The assessments related to competency/outcome identification and validation should be connected to those domains of CYC practice identified by the program and aligned with the post-secondary level credential for the applicant program.
+It does not necessarily have to be the document the program used for its development.
 It is required that the program identify the most recent version of one core CYC competency/outcome framework and the onus is on the program to demonstrate alignment.
 Articulation agreements and membership in a provincial CYC association, alone, do not provide evidence of alignment.

-There are several CYC frameworks in circulation, including those from BC CYC Education Consortium, Child and Youth Care Association Alberta Certification Competencies, Manitoba Comprehensive Competency Based Training, Ontario Vocational Learning Outcomes, Quebec Psychoeducatoeur, CYC Mental Health Competencies (Stuart, Third Edition 2022), and Child and Youth Care Certification Board, Inc.
+There are several CYC frameworks in circulation, including those from British Columbia's CYC Education Consortium (A model for core curriculum and related outcomes to inform CYC education in British Columbia - 2018) Child and Youth Care Association of Alberta Certification Competencies (2024), Ontario Vocational Learning Outcomes, Quebec Psychoeducatoeur (for use by Quebec French language degree programs only), and CYC Mental Health Competencies (Stuart, Third Edition 2022).

 - 1. Course and practicum syllabi. - 2.
-A chart showing the CYC competency/outcome framework used in the program and the alignment with course outcomes.
+A chart showing the CYC competency/outcome framework and the alignment with course outcomes.
 A sample Curriculum Alignment to Competency Framework can be found at the following link: SAMPLE. - 3.
-Relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate for this section.
+Relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate for this section. - 4.
 If the items above do not explain where competencies/outcomes are practiced and taught in the curricula and student experience, please provide the additional materials that do provide an explanation.

-- 1. In what ways do program and course learning outcomes align and/or not align with the selected CYC competency/outcome document? - 2.
-Identify strengths and gaps that emerge when aligning course and program outcomes to CYC competencies of practice. - 3.
+- 6. In what ways do program and course learning outcomes align and/or not align with the selected CYC competency/outcome document?
+What strengths are identified?
+What gaps or challenges emerge? - 7.
 What challenges occur as the program aims to meet their program outcomes while providing a rich educational experience?
-What successes have been experienced?

-- 4. Describe the curriculum pathway and program supports that engage and encourage students to explore their personal and professional values.
-Comment on the congruence of course practices used to evaluate the personal growth and development of students. - 5.
+What successes have been experienced? - 8.
+Describe the curriculum pathway and program supports that engage and encourage students to explore their personal and professional values.
+Comment on the congruence of course practices used to evaluate the personal growth and development of students. - 9.
 Describe how student learning is evaluated in practicum.
-What is the role, if any, of CYC practitioners in this evaluation? - 6.
-Explain the relationship between practicum and classroom-based learning (connection between theory and practice) in relation to the CYC competencies/outcomes to which the program maps. - 7.
-Describe the alignment between assignment evaluation strategies and methods and CYC practice in terms of recognizing diversity, privilege, inter-subjectivity, and the use of a strengths-based approach. - 8.
-Reflect on relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate in this section.
+What is the role, if any, of CYC practitioners in this evaluation? - 10.
+Explain the relationship between practicum and classroom-based learning (connection between theory and practice) in relation to the CYC competencies/outcomes to which the program maps.
+What has been done to integrate practicum learning outcomes and theory-based course learning outcomes? - 11.
+Describe the alignment between assignment evaluation strategies and methods and CYC practice in terms of recognizing diversity, privilege, inter-subjectivity, and the use of a strengths-based approach. - 12.
+Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.